mkbui/EfiensCTF-Writeup/README.md

 #### git
+> Someone has accidentally deleted some important code in our project.
+However, we use git for version control so it is easy to get the original code.

 The server now introduces a folder containing only one file *flag.c*.
 However, the string containing the flag in the code is blank.
 As the title of the challenge suggested, we might think that the file *used to* have the flag, but the user has updated the code and committed the change to git.
 However, this provides a visible exploitation as we can view the git history (which is what it's known for).
 A simple command
 ```
 git log -p